Globalfcx/xFUND/README.md

 To help the projects to be funded.
 It will allow the new capital to flow into XRPL.

-xTokenize - Summary & Key Points
+xFund- Summary & Key Points

 • Unlocking community value by tokenization